SCHOOL CLOSURE PLAN

 In the event of an earthquake, utility failure, weather event, etc. during school hours, the district will determine if it is necessary to close a school or the district.

-Parents will be notified of the closure through the messaging system the school uses.
-Staff will call parents; the district will post information on its website, as well as through radio and television.
+Parents will be notified of the closure through an automated phone call and an email.
+The district will post information on its website, as well as through radio and television and social media.
 The district office and Transportation Department will implement the emergency response plan when needed.